huichenhao/facultydigital-small-task/README.md

-# Faculty Digital Small Task
+# Faculty Digital Interview Small Task

 This is a simple MEVN (MongoDB, Express.js, Vue.js, Node.js) stack project with a login page and a revenue dashboard.